 Use a grill brush with wire bristles to get rid of remaining food particles.
 If you have a porcelain-coated rack, it’s best to use a brass-bristled grill brush to avoid damaging it.
 No grill brush?
 Screw up aluminium foil into a ball and scrub the grill with it instead.
 Next, clean the grill with a dishcloth and hot soapy water.

 If that doesn’t shift the dirt, you might want to try a household cleaner.
 However, some can be abrasive and toxic for a barbecue, so make sure you get a cleaner that’s specifically designed for the job, such as Jeyes barbecue cleaner, £3.50 for 750ml, B&Q.

-4. Tackle the base
+8. Tackle cleaning the BBQ base

-5. Wipe the outside
+13. Wipe the outside